datawithRakshith/Amazon-Sales-Analysis-with-SQL/README.md

 );
 ```

-### 1.3 Select columns with null values in them.
-Delete them as it leads to inaccurate results.
+### 1.3 NULL value check
-In table amazon, null values are checked for each column and deleted as it leads to inaccuarate results.
+In table amazon, check for any null values in the dataset and delete records with missing data.

--**Checking null values:** Retrieve all rows from the amazon table where any column contains NULL values using the IS NULL condition.
+**Checking null values:** Retrieve all rows from the amazon table where any column contains NULL values using the IS NULL condition.
 ```sql
 SELECT * FROM amazon
 WHERE